 Note that there is a limitation of maximum current through the relay contacts of 2 amps, exceeding this limit will no doubt result in damage to the LMS module.
+An optional relay is available to increase the limit to 5 amps.
 The LMS functions on track power between 12 and 20 volts AC.
 Lower track voltages may result in failure of the relay to activate when the locomotive starts moving.